Best For

 The level of responsiveness is documented in the video below.

-A mostly recovered response time of 0.5 seconds is on par with the average across all mattresses we’ve tested to date, which is 0.50 seconds.
+A mostly recovered response time of 0.5 seconds is slightly more than the average across all mattresses we’ve tested to date, which is 0.4 seconds.

 Bounce Test